Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (j) Revocation by another state, the District of

-Columbia, territory, or foreign nation of an interior design or residential interior design registration if at least one of the grounds for that revocation is the same as or the equivalent of one of the grounds for revocation set forth in this Act.
+Columbia, territory, or foreign nation of an interior design or residential interior design license, certification, or registration if at least one of the grounds for that revocation is the same as or the equivalent of one of the grounds for revocation set forth in this Act.

 (k) Mental incompetence as declared by a court of